tcotav/chefdk_getting_started/README.md

     $ berks install
     Resolving cookbook dependencies...
-    Fetching 'jdemo' from source at .
+    Fetching 'chefdk_getting_started' from source at .
     Fetching cookbook index from https://api.berkshelf.com...
     Using java (1.22.0)
-    Using jdemo (0.1.0) from source at .
+    Using chefdk_getting_started (0.1.0) from source at .
     Using openssl (1.1.0)
     Using tomcat (0.15.12)